toggledbits/Submasters-Vera/README.md

 Don't know what submasters are?
 Well, in its basic form, it's a dimmer that controls other dimmers.
 So, for example, you can have a room full of lights, each with its own dimmer, controlled by a separate dimmer (which can be a real dimmer or a virtual device).

 The term "submasters" comes from the stage lighting world, where this structure of coordinating lights is very common.
-Here's one of the videos that served as an inspiration for this plugin: https://www.youtube.com/watch?v=d4qptPxR9xI
+Here's one of the videos that served as an inspiration for this plugin: https://www.youtube.com/watch?v=d4qptPxR9xI .
+I would also like to thank @HSD99 of the Vera Community Forums for his considerable knowledge and encouragement in making this plugin a reality.

-The key that makes submasters really useful is that each controlled light can be assigned a different maximum level, and the actual level set for the light is between 0% and the maximum level in proportion to the 0-100% range of the controlling dimmer (the "fader").
-So if two devices are assigned maximum levels of 80% and 50%, then when the controlling fader is at 100%, the devices will be at those 80% and 50% levels, respectively.
+The key that makes submasters really useful is that each controlled lights can be assigned a different maximum level, and the actual level set for the light is between 0% and the maximum level in proportion to the 0-100% range of the controlling dimmer (the "fader").
+For example, if two devices are assigned maximum levels of 80% and 50%, then when the controlling fader is at 100%, the devices will be at those maximum 80% and 50% levels, respectively.
 But when the controlling fader is lowered to 50%, the controlled lights will be set to 40% (50% of 80%) and 25% (50% of 50%), respectively.

 ## Installing